thomasporter522/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Bachelor's in Mathematics and Computer Science
+  - course: BA in Math and Computer Science
     institution: Cornell University
     year: 2019 - 2023
   - course: Specialization in Computer Science